-The Group also contributed to numerous charity auctions and collaborated with nonprofit associations such as AVSI, Cooperativa Lavoro and social inclusion, supporting some initiatives of the cooperative 'I Bambini delle Fate S.p.A.', which works on improving the quality of life of children and young people in difficulty.
-Modar has invested in several solidarity projects, including support for education in disadvantaged contexts, longdistance adoption and participation in charity events aimed at supporting young people and families in vulnerable circumstances.
+The Group also contributed to numerous charity auctions and collaborated with non-profit associations such as AVSI, Cooperativa Lavoro and social inclusion, supporting some initiatives of the cooperative I Bambini delle Fate S.p.A., which works on improving the quality of life of children and young people in difficulty.
+Modar has invested in several solidarity projects, including support for education in disadvantaged contexts, long-distance adoption and participation in charity events aimed at supporting young people and families in vulnerable circumstances.
 Cenacchi contributed to preventive health and community well-being by supporting a local breast health awareness campaign.
 Cubo Design has supported the local community with concrete initiatives, including the restoration of historic buildings, the upgrading of rescue equipment and the support of associations dedicated to animal protection.
-Meridiani has participated in social inclusion projects, contributing to the purchase of means of transport for people and families.
+Meridiani has participated in social inclusion projects, contributing to the purchase of means of transport for people with mobility difficulties and supporting educational and care activities for young people and families.

 A further sign of being rooted in the territory is the inclusion of members of the local community among the Group's senior managers, favouring a management closer to the needs of the local area and the people who live there.
 Through these initiatives, Dexelance continues to strengthen its positive impact, integrating the values of social responsibility into its corporate strategy and contributing concretely to the development of the communities in which it operates.
 These initiatives testify to Dexelance's willingness to integrate social responsibility into its business model, promoting a positive impact on the local area and contributing to building a more inclusive and sustainable community.

-Governance Information - ESRS G1
+GOVERNANCE INFORMATION - ESRS G1